Hexipy/HexBio/README.md

 ## About Me

-**I'm an enthusiastic and dedicated individual with a strong passion for data science and software development.
-I'm on an exciting journey to become a skilled Software Developer.**
+**I'm an enthusiastic and dedicated individual with a strong passion for data development and tech.
+I'm on an exciting journey to become a skilled Data Engineer.**

 ---